Whtneyas/CSS-to-the-rescue-2024/README.md

 # CSS-to-the-rescue-2024
 This is a project from school

-#Control panel
+##Control panel
 This is an interactive application  made in html and Css.

 ## Week 1
 ### Concept
 In week 1 i came up with a concept.By looking for inspirations of modular designs i can remake.
 I finally came up with a concept of a camera.

 ### Sketches
 ![Image Alt Text](./imgs/WhatsApp%20Image%202024-03-15%20at%2011.11.50%20(1).jpeg)
 ![Image Alt Text](./imgs/WhatsApp%20Image%202024-03-15%20at%2011.11.50.jpeg)

 ### Workshop - color hsl , rgb , oklch , display_p3

-During this worship i got understand the difference between the various *color models* I did an exercise on it making it more clear to me what each color model does.
+During this workshop i got understand the difference between the various *color models* I did an exercise on it making it more clear to me what each color model does.

 ### Notes ( Color panels)*